GP-012 Design, redesign and development

 Software Architecture, Detailed Design and Implementation

-Software architecture is created (and detailed design, if necessary, for Class C only).
+Software architecture is created.
 As the software development process follows agile methodology, the software architecture may evolve as new knowledge is gained during implementation.
 The result should be that both the implementation and the documented software architecture are synchronized.
 Software architecture may be described with components, equivalent to software items according to the IEC 62304.

 SOUP is added/updated here, if necessary.
 For each SOUP, we specify the name, version, manufacturer, website link (incl. release notes and issue tracker), requirements, and prerequisites.
 SOUP must be verified before moving to the next step.
 Possible SOUP verification criteria include sufficient test coverage by the author and is commonly used; correct SOUP functioning is also verified through software verification and software system testing in the following steps.